Abraham21/personal-blog/content/posts/2020-09-15-my-github-workflow.md

 ## Putting It All Together

 I mainly apply the following workflow in large projects while collaborating in a team.
-However, to help illustrate my workflow, I have created an example repository and went through the flow from the beginning to a feature being implemented.
+However, to help illustrate my workflow, I have created an example repository and went through the flow from the beginning to a single feature being implemented.
 For this example, I have created a repository for a Tic Tac Toe game.

 ### Steps